ritterim/RimDev.AspNet.Diagnostics.HealthChecks/README.md

 ### Usage with Health Checks UI

-To use with the [Health Checks UI project](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks#healthcheckui-and-failure-notifications) named health checks should be used. and a special ResponseWriter needs to be confiugred.
+To use with the [Health Checks UI project](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks#healthcheckui-and-failure-notifications) named health checks should be used and a special ResponseWriter needs to be configured.
 This returns the checks with more specific information about each check in a format that the UI project can read.

 ```csharp